squid-cache/squid-cache.github.io/DeveloperResources.rst

 == Contributing (Code developer) ==
 If you wish to become a developer the first step is to sign up to the squid-dev mailing list.
 This is done by first posting an introduction of yourself to <<MailTo( squid-dev AT squid-cache DOT org)>> , then send a subscription request to <<MailTo(squid-dev-subscribe AT squid-cache DOT org)>>.
 Please note that all messages must be sent in plain-text only (no HTML email).
 A read-only [[http://www.squid-cache.org/mail-archive/squid-dev/|archive]] is available to everyone.

-If you wish to contribute squid there are certain guidelines you need to follow in your coding style.
-They are explained in Squid2CodingGuidelines and Squid3CodingGuidelines.
-The [[http://squid.treenet.co.nz/Doc/Code/|Programming Guide]] offers some (but certainly not enough) information on the Squid internals.
+If you wish to contribute to Squid there are certain guidelines and processes you need to follow in your coding style working with the team.
+MergeProcedure outlines the process of patch development from planning to code release.

+Particular details of coding style are explained in Squid2CodingGuidelines and Squid3CodingGuidelines.
+The [[http://squid.treenet.co.nz/Doc/Code/|Programming Guide]] offers some (but certainly not enough) information on the Squid-3 internals.
 SquidInternals offers some more-or-less (mostly less) organized snippets.

 If you are looking for a new project to work on check the feature wish list at [[RoadMap/Squid3]] or query the bugzilla database for [[http://bugs.squid-cache.org/buglist.cgi?component=feature&cmdtype=doit|enhancement requests]].